bluzelle/blzrb/UAT.md

 ### User Acceptance Testing

-The following guide describes setting up the project and running an example code and tests in an Ubuntu 18.04 machine.
-Once ssh'd into the machine:
+The following guide describes setting up the project and running an example code and tests in an AWS Ubuntu 18.04 machine.
+Once ssh'ed into the machine:

 1. Ensure the system package index is up to date: